 Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act

-This information is required by law and provided by the Office of Student Life and the campus Police Department, and upholds the campus belief that a well-informed community is better served and safer.
-UC Santa Barbara makes continual efforts to reduce crime on campus and supports a reporting philosophy that encourages victims or witnesses to report all incidents to the UCSB Police or anonymously to a Campus Security Authority.
+This information is required by law, provided by the Office of Student Life and the campus Police Department, and upholds the campus belief that a well-informed community is better served and safer.
+UC Santa Barbara makes continual efforts to reduce crime on campus and supports a reporting philosophy that encourages victims or witnesses to report all incidents immediately to either the UCSB Police or anonymously to a Campus Security Authority.
 However, in cases of sexual assault, the University recognizes that reporting to law enforcement is a personal decision and respects the right of the survivor to make that decision.
-In general, whenever a report of a violent crime against a person or a major crime against property on campus is received by the campus police department that is determined by the police department to represent an ongoing threat to the safety of the campus community, the campus police department issues a Campus Crime Alert.
-Such Campus Crimes Alerts are distributed as soon as possible after the time the incident is reported, subject to the availability of accurate facts concerning the incidents.